Ornitorink0/rootie/README.md

 ## Contributing

 Contributions are welcome!
-Please create a pull request with a clear description of your changes.
+Create a pull request with a clear description of the changes, but in a new branch.
+Once the request is made and the code is reviewed, the code will be implemented in the `main` branch.

 ## License